stummjr/doc.scrapinghub.com/autoscraping.rst

 The autoscraping method is limited by its nature.
 Sometimes you need to do some custom things that are out of the scope of the AS core, tasks that can be performed by extending the bot capabilities in some way, and can be reduced to a post-processing task.

-Scrapinghub provides some standard components which perform common tasks, that can be enabled and configured from panel, called Addons.
+Scrapinghub provides some standard components which perform common tasks, that can be enabled and configured from Scrapinghub Dash, called Addons.
 Many of them are generic for any project, but other are thought as autoscraping specific.
 See :doc:`addons` documentation for more info.